 Massive open online course (MOOC) provider Udemy reported a 425% increase in enrollments from February to March 2020.
 The most in-demand courses on the platform have included professional skills (Adobe Illustrator, technical drawing) and child-oriented content, including art and coding.

 Recreational topics, including guitar and Pilates, also saw a spike, highlighting how online learning’s potential extends beyond traditional education and professional development.

-But not all developments in online course content happened outside of traditional educational contexts.
-Some companies partnered directly with schools and universities to provide their content to students.
+But not all developments in online course content are happening outside of traditional educational contexts.
+Some companies are partnering directly with schools and universities to provide their content to students.

 Though the promise of edtech continues to be widely touted, the pandemic has illustrated the wide disparities in education, and how access to remote instruction is a luxury for many.
 Children from disadvantaged backgrounds are disproportionately affected: students of color are projected be 6 to 12 months behind in math, compared with 4 to 8 months for white students; in fall 2020, engagement in online math class dropped by 16% for low-income students (a decrease from 41% in the spring), compared to 2% for high-income kids, per McKinsey.

 Going forward, edtech companies must be vigilant about the accessibility of courses to fulfill the promise of greater class selection and flexibility.